11 essential types of content writing for a successful business

 By posting interesting content regularly on social media, you can influence and build a relationship with your target audience.

-From Facebook and Twitter to LinkedIn and Instagram, there are a number of different social media platforms, with their own formatting and visual specifications.
+From Facebook to LinkedIn, there are a number of different social media platforms, with their own formatting and visual specifications.

 That’s why the ability to write engaging social media posts for each type of platform is in high demand.